 Oaks trees- Quercus species are the oldest living trees known to man.
 Some oak trees have a lifespan of over 200 years and also reach towering heights over 100 feet.
 Oak trees are perfect for planting in soils for stability, clean air, increase oxygen and also for a lifelong enjoyment with a very stable root system.

 Oak trees are known for their beauty and their massive size.
-Each can top up over hundred feet or more.
-Top varieties of oak trees are pin oak, willow oak and white oak trees.
+Each can top up over a hundred feet or more.
+Top varieties of oak trees are pin oak, willow oak, and white oak trees.
 Oak trees live for over 100 years and it the sturdiest of all trees.
-Everyone loves these type of trees, the #1 reason is because they are natives, meaning they are super easy to grow.
-They also produce lots of shade and home owners love the stability of these type trees over most.
+Everyone loves these type of trees, the #1 reason is that they are natives, meaning they are super easy to grow.
+They also produce lots of shade and homeowners love the stability of these type trees over most.
 They have sturdy base trunks which make them sturdy for any yard for many years to come.

 Not only are these trees hardy, but they add many benefits to the environment.

 The Pin oak is a moderate to a large tree that is one of the most widely planted in the United States.
 Due to its size, it is often used as a specimen tree or to line driveways.
 Fall color is one of the biggest benefits of Pin oak.
 Homeowners often choose this oak tree because it turns brilliant shades of red, orange and bronze during the fall.